eddiedunn/gh-pr-manager/README.md

 A text-based user interface (TUI) Python app for managing GitHub branches and pull requests using the `gh` CLI.

 ## Features
 - Store the last selected repository for quick access
+- Choose a repository from your GitHub organizations or account
 - List, delete, or select branches
 - Create, merge, and delete branches via PR in one step
 - Interactive branch actions widget for deleting or merging via PR